Kuuzoo/Kuuzoo/README.md

 ### 🤠 Howdy, I’m @Kuuzoo
 - 🔧 Administrator at 9M - Studios.
-- 📫 I'm always available on Discord at Kuuzoo#1234.
+- 📫 I'm always available on Discord at kuuzoo.